 - Pays her own way.

-- Keeps her living expenses as low as possible and continually finds ways to reduce them further.
+- Keeps her living expenses modest and continually finds ways to reduce them further.

 - Is in charge of her finances and reviews them regularly.